iasql/docs/docs/install.md

   brew install iasql/homebrew-core/iasql
   ```

-  To upgrade the IaSQL CLI to the latest version after it has been previously installed.
+  To upgrade the IaSQL CLI to the latest version after it has been previously installed:

   ```bash
   brew upgrade iasql